 Step 1.
 Place juniper berries, salt flakes, pepper, caraway seeds, mustard seeds, and fennel seeds in a mortar and crush with a pestle.
 (Alternatively, pulse in a food processor or blender).
 Transfer to a small bowl

 Step 5.
-Strain gravy.
+Strain the gravy.
 Add collagen and xanthan gum (or glucomannan powder).
 Cook, whisking, until thickened.
 Strain again if needed.

 WOULD YOU LIKE TO SAVE THIS?